kevinmatthes/orvaenting/README.md

 ### Proof

-1. Let $A, B, C \in \mathbb R ^ d, \, d \in [2, \infty) \cap \mathbb N$ form an isosceles triangle assuming the Fifth Euclidian Postulate to be fulfilled.
+1. Let $A, B, C \in \mathbb R ^ d, \, d \in [2, \infty) \cap \mathbb N$ form an isosceles triangle assuming the Fifth Euclidean Postulate to be fulfilled.

    Then, at least two sides of the resulting triangle have equal lengths.
 These sides are named *Further Sides* whose length is denoted by $s$.
 The third side whose length might not equal $s$ is named *Main Side* and denoted by
    $g$.
 By definition, this side faces the angle $\gamma$.

-   Due to the Fifth Euclidian Postulate being fulfilled, the sum of all angles within the considered triangle equals $\pi$.
+   Due to the Fifth Euclidean Postulate being fulfilled, the sum of all angles within the considered triangle equals $\pi$.
 Hence, $\gamma$ is the sole angle for which $\gamma \approx \pi$ might hold true since the other angles are defined facing a side of length $s$ such that they are of equal size, as